jamesyoung-15/serverless-face-blurring/README.md

 # Serverless Image Face Blurring

 The project aims to build a serverless application that blurs faces on an image.
+Was initially done for school project (HKUST COMP4651) but will work on it more.

 It uses [OpenFaaS](https://www.openfaas.com/) for serverless function (Lambda), [Minio](https://min.io/) for original and blurred image storage (S3), and [Minikube](https://minikube.sigs.k8s.io/docs/) with Docker for deployment (EKS).
 The serverless function uses Python with [MTCNN](https://github.com/ipazc/mtcnn) for face recognition (Rekognition) and [OpenCV](https://pypi.org/project/opencv-python-headless/) for blurring.
 It then stores the images to a bucket using Minio Python SDK.
 Front-end website uses Flask.
-More detail report [here](./assets/COMP4651-Report.pdf)

 ## Demo